Towards a Modular Architecture for Science Factories: Towards a modular architecture

 \subsection{Digital twins and simulation}

 A digital twin of an SDL mimics the state and operations of the lab in a simulated environment.
-This simulated implementation can then be used for purposes such as workflow testing and debugging, scaling studies, and algorithm development (e.g., via reinforcement learning).
+This simulated implementation can then be used for purposes such as workflow testing and debugging, scaling studies, algorithm development (e.g., via reinforcement learning), and training.

 Our workcell specification format includes model information for modules that can then be mapped to 3D models of the associated physical components: the \texttt{description} component noted in \autoref{sec:module}.
 Our specifications also include location information that can enable both placement of modules within a workcell and the placement of workcells in space.
 As discussed in \autoref{sec:valid}, this location information can be obtained automatically when assembling workcells.
 Building on this information, we have employed NVIDIA's Omniverse platform to construct 3D models and visualizations of our workcells, as shown in \autoref{fig:biolab} and \autoref{fig:rpllab}.
 Using our workcell specification, such visualizations can be set up with ease, as many manufacturers will provide 3D models for their instruments and workcell location information can be used to automatically arrange instruments in the scene.